I am a Doctor

 First of all, to satisfy the English language stage you can choose either the academic version of the International English Language Testing System aka IELTS or the Occupational English Test aka OET.
 You do not have to do both and the one you choose is a personal decision.
 Almost every day, we speak to doctors who choose either the IELTS or the OET and they have sound reasons for their preferences.

 This exam tests your Listening, Reading, Speaking and Writing in a generalized academic context.
-Generally if you need the IELTS for visa purposes, the best version of the IELTS to opt for is IELTS (Academic) UKVI.
-If, however, you do not need to apply for a visa at the same time, then you can save yourself approximately £40 and opt for regular IELTS (Academic).
+As of 1st October, 2019 this exam will also suffice for visa purposes.
 You’ll need a 7.5 overall and at least 7.0 each skill.
 The GMC requires you to achieve your scores in one sitting.
 Please note, that if you wish to apply to the UK Foundation Programme, you will need 7.5 in each skill.

 You’re in the right place for tailored courses that aim to help you reach the high standards required by your regulator.
 We have IELTS courses in person and online.